Skip to main content

 • Neal Pollock

-Neal W. Pollock, PhD. holds a Research Chair in Hyperbaric and Diving Medicine and is an Associate Professor in Kinesiology at Université Laval in Québec, Canada.
-He was previously Research Director at Divers Alert Network (DAN) in Durham, North Carolina.
-His academic training is in zoology, exercise physiology and environmental physiology.
-His research interests focus on human health and safety in extreme environments.
+Neal W. Pollock, PhD holds a Research Chair in Hyperbaric and Diving Medicine and is an Associate Professor in Kinesiology at Université Laval in Québec, Canada.
+He was previously Research Director at Divers Alert Network (DAN) and conducted research at Duke University, both in Durham, North Carolina.
+His academic training is in zoology, exercise physiology, and environmental physiology.
+His research interests focus on human health and safety in extreme environments, including decompression safety for both divers and astronauts.

 Read more